Viktor Nikitin (pilot): Emigration to Yugoslavia

-Military Aviation Kingdom of SHS / Yugoslavia

 Upon his arrival in Novi Sad 1921, he started working as a laborer at the airport.
 At that time, the Yugoslav military aviation experts were required of all professions and profiles.
 As Viktor was highly qualified, he started working as an aviation mechanic at the Novi Sad airport.
 After a few years, he moved to SIDNA (Franco-Romanian airline) and worked as an airline mechanic.
 He was trying to restart his position as a pilot and finally succeeded.
 He was hired as a pilot and a flight instructor in military aviation.
 His reputation and obvious knowledge were his best recommendation.
 Viktor Nikitin was an officer in the Yugoslav Royal Air Force (JKRV) and later when he worked in Aeroput, next to all of his obligations, he continued training junior pilots, flying practice and has maintained the war planes until the end of his life.

 Aeroput

 This company has engaged the first pilots - Viktor Nikitin, Vladimir Striževski and Mihail Jarošenko.
 It was for them, the lure of professional flight and the plane becomes something more.
 There were a lot of temptations in a relatively fragile aircraft, with no navigation, complex weather conditions and other difficulties but flights were an adventure for Viktor Nikitin.
 While working at Aeroput, Nikitin made 466 hours of flight time.
 He was a complete pilot who knew the plane he was flying.